Recon419A/stitch/README.md

 ## Use Case
 Stitch is particularly helpful for the case where you need to parse code written in one language using another language, in which instance it can be used to expand the includes in that code.
+Take Aglio's support for markdown includes.
-As an example, I recently used it to expand the Aglio-specific includes in some markdown files I was working with.
-Normally, because those includes aren't a part of the markdown standard, and are only supported by Aglio, markdown that includes them isn't parseable by Drafter; with Stitch, it's easy and painless to make such a pipeline work.
+Normally, because those includes aren't a part of the markdown standard, and are only supported by Aglio, markdown that includes them isn't parseable by other tools like Drafter; with Stitch, it's easy and painless to make such a pipeline work.

+It's even possible to use Stitch to support your own personal include syntax in any kind of file.

 ## Usage at the Command Line
 Stitch is designed to run from the command line of any system that has Python 3